What Is Black Hat SEO? A Definition for beginners.

 How To Report Black Hat SEO

-In the event that your website has been attacked through a malicioushack and virus, or malware, request for a malware review after you’ve removed the malicious code.
+If a malicious hack and virus, or malware attacks your website, request for a malware review after you’ve removed the malicious code.

-In the event that your website is the target of a negative SEO campaign of spammy links, use the Disavow Links Tool in Google Webmaster Tools after you’ve tried to contact webmasters whom are pointing these links to your website to have them removed.
+So, in the event that your website is the target of a negative SEO campaign of spammy links, use the Disavow Links Tool in Google Webmaster Tools after you’ve tried to contact webmasters who are pointing these links to your website to have them removed.

 Why Should You Avoid Black Hat SEO?

-Though there may be some short-term success through increased traffic to your site, Google penalties are getting more and more sophisticated and can have devastating effects on your traffic and rankings.
-With hundreds of millions of users use Google search every day.
+Although there may be some short-term success through increased traffic to your site, Google penalties are getting more and more sophisticated.
+Thus, it can have devastating effects on your traffic and rankings.
+Hundreds and millions of users use Google search every day.
 So, make sure you are not on the list of de-index websites.

 Are Black Hat SEO Techniques For You?

 It depends: Are you trying to build a long-lasting business?
-Many people use some of these techniques when used cautiously and with the understanding of the future issues it may cause to your website.
-Most people who do this tend to over do it which is often why they get caught.
+Many people use some of these techniques when used cautiously and with the understanding of the future issues, it may cause to your website.
 A site with 1,000,000 links pointing to it but get 100 visitors a month and just opened yesterday would be very suspicious.